 What do I need to do before I publish or present findings using ALSWH data or ALSWH data that has been linked with external datasets (linked data)?

 Your manuscript or abstract should be reviewed and approved by your ALSWH Liaison person prior to submission.
 Please ensure the standard ALSWH acknowledgement is used, as well as the acknowledgement for the Food Frequency Data if these data were used.

 In addition, if you are reporting results which used linked data:

 - For some linked data collections, Data Custodian preview of any proposed publication (including manuscripts, reports, presentations, and posters) is a condition of ALSWH’s Data Use Agreements.

 - You must correctly acknowledge the contribution of every data source and data linkage unit responsible for the data reported in your findings.
-Please use the standard acknowledgement text provided on our web site.
+Please use the standard acknowledgement text provided by ALSWH.

 No, it is not necessary to submit your thesis for review by ALSWH, however your liaison person should be satisfied that the ALSWH data have been used, and acknowledged, appropriately prior to submission.
 However we do ask for a lay synopsis or abstract of your thesis once you have been awarded your degree.

 If your project includes linked data,, papers may require pre-publication review by the data custodians.
 This will only apply to your thesis if the specific findings from linked data have not already been reviewed ad published.
 More information can be found here.

 Progress reports are requested at least annually, the lead collaborator is responsible for completing these reports.
 Reports are submitted via the online portal >>>>>>>>>.